russellballestrini/opencompletion/README.rst

 - For Groq Llama-2, send a message with ``groq/llama2`` and include your prompt.
 - For Groq Llama-3, send a message with ``groq/llama3`` and include your prompt.
 - For Groq Gemma, send a message with ``groq/gemma`` and include your prompt.
+- For Google Gemini Flash, send a message with ``gemini-flash`` and include your prompt.
+- For Google Gemini Flash 8B, send a message with ``gemini-flash-8b`` and include your prompt.
+- For Google Gemini Pro, send a message with ``gemini-pro`` and include your prompt.
 - For Twitter/X AI Grok, send a message with ``grok-beta`` and include your prompt.
 - For vLLM Hermes, send a message with ``vllm/hermes-llama-3`` and include your prompt.
 - For Dall-e-3, send a message with ``dall-e-3`` and include your prompt.